 Free trade agreements with Brunei

 Brunei and New Zealand have similar views on trade liberalisation.
-We have two regional free trade agreements that include Brunei:
+We have four regional free trade agreements that include Brunei:

 - New Zealand is represented in Brunei by the New Zealand High Commission in Kuala Lumpur, Malaysia

 - Brunei is represented in New Zealand by a non-resident High Commissioner to New Zealand, based in Brunei.
 You can contact their office through the Brunei Ministry of Foreign Affairs and Trade(external link)